We have seen a huge increase in the amount of start-up umbrella companies looking for a payroll software solution recently.

 It’s not uncommon for us to be contacted by accountancy firms who want to put 25 contractors on the books and are looking for the cheapest payroll package to accommodate for this.

-Our umbrella payroll software provides a fantastic return on investment, however we’re deliberately not the cheapest option on the market and always have to turn away these enquiries as we’re simply not the right choice for them.
+Our umbrella payroll software provides a fantastic return on investment, however we’re deliberately not the cheapest option on the market and sometimes have to turn away these enquiries as we’re simply not the right choice for them.

-We tend to suggest that an umbrella company has at least 50 workers on the books before contacting us, and certainly by the time you have 100 to process the cost savings of our software really begin to make a difference.
+We tend to suggest that an umbrella company has at least 50 workers on the books before contacting us, and certainly by the time you have 100 to process the cost savings of our software really begin to make a big difference.

 All reputable software providers will spend time at the start of a project, getting to know you and your company, training you in the system and guiding you through your first steps.